simphotonics/stride/README.md

 skip `i * nCols` elements and then collect the next `nCols` elements.

-In order to access the elements of the column with index `j`, one could use a [`StrideIterable`][StrideIterable]:
+In order to access the elements of the column with index `j`, one could use the method `stride` added by the extension [`Stride`][Stride]:
 `column_j = array1D.stride(nCols, j)`.
-The iterable starts at `j`
-and uses the stride `nCols` to advance to the next element.
+The method returns an iterable with start position `j` which uses the step size `nCols` to advance to the next element.
 Looking at the figure above and setting `nCols = 3` and `j = 1` one can see that the iterable contains the elements of the column with index 1.

 ## Usage

-To use this library include [stride] as dependency in your `pubspec.yaml` file.
+To use this package include [stride] as dependency in your `pubspec.yaml` file.
 The program below demonstrates how to iterate lists using a custom step size and start position.

-Tip: When iterating *fixed* size lists it is possible to disable concurrent modification checks before advancing to the next element (see below).
+Tip: When iterating *fixed* size lists it is advisable to disable concurrent modification checks.
+The slight performance improvement is more evident when iterating very long lists.

 ```Dart
 import 'dart:typed_data';